rubin-dp0/dp1-sci-prep-seminars/solar-system/TNOs.md

 ### 2.11.
 Notice that the tail of the distribution extends to very small diameters.
 This is surprising, as detecting kilometer-sized objects at the distance of Neptune should be quite challenging.
 This illustrates, in part, some of the shortcomings of the assumptions (such as albedo) which were used to estimate the diameters.
-See also the first exercise for the learner in Step 6.
+See DP0.3 portal tutorial 03 for a continuation of this TNO exploration.